Anomalocaris

-Anomalocaris (from Ancient Greek ανώμαλος, meaning "unlike", and καρίς, meaning "shrimp", with the intended meaning "unlike other shrimp") is an extinct genus of radiodont, an order of early-diverging stem-group marine arthropods.
+Anomalocaris (from Ancient Greek ανώμαλος, meaning "anomalous", and καρίς, meaning "shrimp", with the intended meaning "unlike other shrimp") is an extinct genus of radiodont, an order of early-diverging stem-group marine arthropods.
 It is best known from the type species A. canadensis, found in the Stephen Formation (particularly the Burgess Shale) of British Columbia, Canada.
 The other named species A. daleyae is known from the somewhat older Emu Bay Shale of Australia.
 Other unnamed Anomalocaris species are known from China and the United States.

-Like other radiodonts, Anomalocaris had swimming flaps running along its body, large compound eyes, and a single pair of segmented, frontal appendages, which in Anomalocaris were used to grasp prey.
+Like other radiodonts, Anomalocaris had swimming flaps running along its body, large compound eyes densely packed with lenses, and a single pair of segmented, frontal appendages, which in Anomalocaris were used to grasp prey.
 Estimated to reach 34.2–37.8 cm long excluding the frontal appendages and tail fan, Anomalocaris is one of the largest animals of the Cambrian, and thought to be one of the earliest examples of an apex predator, though others have been found in older Cambrian lagerstätten deposits.

-Since the original description in late 19th century, the frontal appendages were the only known fossilized parts and misidentified as the body parts of other animals.
-Its radiodont affinity was revealed in 1980s, specifically in a 1985 journal article by Harry B. Whittington and Derek Briggs.
-The trunk and mouth were reconstructed after another radiodont genus until the corrections done in 1996 and 2012.
+Anomalocaris was only known from its frontal appendages when it was first described in 1892, which were originally considered to be the body of a shrimp-like arthropod.
+Due to initially only being known from isolated body parts, Anomalocaris has a convoluted taxonomic history, being historically confused with the related radiodont genus Peytoia, with complete body specimens of Anomalocaris only being described in the late 20th century.
 It is the type genus of Anomalocarididae, a family which previously included all radiodonts but recently only Anomalocaris and a few closely related taxa.

-Discovery and identification
+Discovery, identification and evolution

 Frontal appendage of Anomalocaris canadensis (top) and mouthpiece of Peytoia nathorsti (bottom) from British Columbia.
 The latter was originally assigned to the former species.